 Current Show:

-Every Monday, myself or another host chat with guest presenters and interviewees to explore some of the latest science news, incredible research and discoveries, and dive into the weird, wonderful and (sometimes) bizarre world of science.
+Every Monday, myself or another presenter chats with guest presenters and interviewees to explore some of the latest science news, incredible research and discoveries, and dive into the weird, wonderful and (sometimes) bizarre world of science.
 From the environment and archaeology to health, space, physics and beyond, there’s something for everyone on Love and Science.

-Find a few of my favourite episodes below, and for more episodes of Love and Science, visit the Listen Again page!
+Find a few of my favourite episodes below, and for more episodes of Love and Science, visit the Listen Again page on BCfm’s website.

 Selected Episodes